Zentaa1/ProgrammingFoundations/README.md

 with buttons that just fills or empty the valve.

-In all i found this project very fun to work on, javascript is frustruating when you dont know anything and everything just outputs errors, but when you start to understand it, its very fun to just play around with!
+In all i found this project very fun to work on, javascript is frustruating when you dont know anything and everything just outputs errors, but when you start to understand it, its very fun to just play around with.